 The Board believes that each of the Trustees has the qualifications, experience, attributes and skills ("Trustee Attributes") appropriate to their continued service as a Trustee of the Trust in light of the Trust's business and structure.
 In addition to a demonstrated record of business and/or professional accomplishment, most of the Trustees have served on boards for organizations other than the Trust, and have served on the Board for a number of years.
 They therefore have substantial board experience and, in their service to the Trust, have gained substantial insight as to the operation of the Trust and have demonstrated a commitment to discharging oversight duties as trustees in the interests of shareholders.
-The Board annually conducts a "self-assessment" wherein the effectiveness of the Board and individual Trustees is reviewed.
-In conducting its annual self-assessment, the Board has determined that the Trustees have the appropriate attributes and experience to continue to serve effectively as Trustees of the Trust.
+The Board annually conducts a "self-assessment" wherein the effectiveness of the Board and individual Trustees have the appropriate attributes and experience to continue to serve effectively as Trustees of the Trust.